Music of the African diaspora: Haiti and Francophone music in the Caribbean

 Haitian music is familiar to people in the English-speaking world as Méringue.
 It developed during the early decades of the 19th century.
 When jazz became popular worldwide, mini-jazz (mini-djaz in Haitian Creole) was created as Haiti's local variety.
 Kadans, Haitian Creole for cadence, followed the mini-jazz era.
 Kadans had an influence on the development of Zouk in the French-speaking Antilles of the Caribbean.
 Haiti's most well-known modern music genre is compas music.
 It was first popularized in the 1950s by Nemours Jean-Baptiste.

 Zouk music

 Zouk is a style of music originating in Guadeloupe and Martinique during the 1980s,It has many influences, from Haitian, calypso, beguine and compas.
+Beyond its roots in the Caribbean, zouk has become more popular throughout the French-speaking world, especially in France, Quebec, and Francophone Africa, where regional varieties of the genre have emerged.
+African nations such as Cape Verde, Senegal, and the Ivory Coast have seen the fusion of zouk with indigenous music genres to create new hybrid styles such as Afro-funk.

 The conventional zouk sound has a slow tempo, and it is sung in Antillean Creole, although it also has varieties that have developed in francophone Africa.
 It is popular throughout the French-speaking world, including France and Quebec.